 Guidelines on the identification as such of marketing communications

-A UCITS management company, an AIFM, a EuSEF manager or a EuVECA manager should ensure that any reference to a UCITS or an AIF it manages in a press article, advertisement or press release on the internet or on any other medium is published only after its home national competent authority has granted approval of the promoted fund and, if applicable, it has received notification that it may market the promoted fund in any host Member State targeted by that marketing communication.
+A UCITS management company, an AIFM, a EuSEF manager or a EuVECA manager should ensure that any reference to a UCITS or an AIF it manages in a press article, advertisement on the internet or on any other medium is published only after its home national competent authority has granted approval of the promoted fund and, if applicable, it has received notification that it may market the promoted fund in any host Member State targeted by that marketing communication.

 The requirement for marketing communications to be identifiable as such should imply that all marketing communications include sufficient information to make it clear that the communication has a purely marketing purpose, is not a contractually binding document or an information document required by any legislative provision, and is not sufficient to take an investment decision.
 In this context, a marketing communication should be deemed to be identified as such when it includes a prominent disclosure of the terms “marketing communication” such that any person looking at it, or listening to it, can identify it as a marketing communication.
 Additionally, marketing communications should include a disclaimer such as the following: